 If parents are not married at the time of birth or conception

 Both parents must attend and sign the birth register together if both parents wish to be listed on the birth certificate.

 If neither parent can attend, or you have a parenthood agreement document please call 020 7527 6350 to discuss this before you book an appointment.

 What the registrar will ask you

-When you go to see the registrar, the registrar will ask you about the following to include on the register and birth certificate:
+During the telephone appointment, the registrar will ask you about the following to include on the register and birth certificate: